Breast Reduction Surgery Video Testimonials

 At your preoperative appointment at our Miami office, Miami plastic surgeon Dr. Tal Roudner will review your current medications.
 He may make changes to your doses or discontinue some medications that could be contraindicated during reduction surgery.
 Some medications, herbs and supplements increase the risk of bleeding or other complications, and Miami surgeon Dr. Roudner will discuss these with you.

 Dr. Roudner will also give you specific instructions for self-care before and after your reduction surgery.
 These instructions should be followed carefully as they will affect your healing time and comfort.
 Not following these instructions could lead to complications and increased healing time.

-Dr. Tal Roudner provides free consultations for all patients, simply contact our Miami office to reserve your breast reduction surgery consult with Dr. Tal.
+Dr. Tal Roudner provides consultations for all patients, simply contact our Miami office to reserve your breast reduction surgery consult with Dr. Tal.
 As a Board Certified Plastic Surgeon, Dr. Tal is an expert in breast reduction and enhancement surgeries.